-Page Number

 1. Ambition, Goals and Forge Definitions of SEND 7

 Aims 8

 3. Use of National Statistics 8

 4. Wider definitions of SEND (Children & Families Act 2014) 9

-The SEND Local Offer 9
+5. The SEND Local Offer 9

-Objectives 10
+6. Objectives 10

-Responsibility for co-ordination of SEND 10-11
+7. Responsibility for co-ordination of SEND 10-11

 The SEND Information Report 11

 Leadership of SEND: The Forge Model 12

 Arrangements for co-ordination of SEND provision 13

 Admission Arrangements 13-14

 Facilities for pupils with SEND 14

 Allocation of Resources for Pupils with SEND 14

 The SEND Register 15

 Identification of Pupil Needs (Nottinghamshire CC Guidance) 15-21

-SEND Overview: the SEND register, vulnerable pupil list & target setting documents
+22-25

 SEND Gateway 26

 SEND Support 26-27

 Assessment of Pupils with SEND 28

-Referral for an Education & Health Plan 28-29
+- Referral for an Education & Health Plan 28-29

 EHC Plans 30

 Access to curriculum, information and associated services 30

 SEND Forum: Academy Level 30

 The Role of the SEND Coordinator 31

 Inclusion for Pupils with SEND 31

 Evaluating the success of provision 31-32

-In Service Training (CPD) 33 24
+In Service Training (CPD) 33

-Blended Learning Approach for SEND 3 4 35
+Blended Learning Approach for SEND 34

-Links to Support Services Working in Partnership with Parents 35-36
+Links to Support Services 35

+Working in Partnership with Parents 35-36

-.
-Working in Partnership with Parents .
-Links with other academies 33-30 37
+- Links with other academies 37

-37 37

-Links with other agencies and voluntary organisations Links with The Forge Trust's Behaviour Policy 37-38
+Links with other agencies and voluntary organisations 37

+Links with The Forge Trust's Behaviour Policy 37-38
-.

 Safeguarding 38

-.
 Equality and Equality Opportunities 38

-.
 Complaints Procedure 38

-Prime Area Escalation Checklists 39-61
+37. Prime Area Escalation Checklists 39-61

-J/ ATTITIC ATCU ESCUIDIOTE CITCONISCO 22 OT